-And thus, the outdoor walking, albeit at a slow progression, is my new mission, as an adjunct to the indoor walking which I must also continue.
-Once I can work my way to the road, hopefully, in another month, I’ll feel confident in partaking in tours during the upcoming cruise from Amsterdam.
+And thus, outdoor walking, albeit at a slow progression, is my new mission as an adjunct to indoor walking, which I must also continue.
+Once I can work my way to the road.
+Hopefully, I’ll feel confident in partaking in tours during the upcoming cruise from Amsterdam in another month.

-During the first evening’s required “muster drill” approximately five flights of stairs must be navigated up and down.
-Since I don’t have any visible signs I am recovering, I’d prefer not to draw attention to myself by stopping too often to catch my breath or rest my legs.
+During the first evening’s required “muster drill,” approximately five flights of stairs must be navigated up and down.
+Since I don’t have any visible signs of recovering, I’d prefer not to draw attention to myself by stopping too often to catch my breath or rest my legs.

 |A cattle family lounging together on a hill|

 This morning I took a shower, patted it dry, and put on Capri length pants to avoid rubbing the still-open wound.
 I’ll have to cover it when I go outdoors to walk, but for now, as I sit here in the comfy chair, preparing today’s post, it feels good to have fresh air on the leg after so long.

 The incision in my right thigh is still black and blue and feels as if it has needles in it.
 At night, I have to put a pillow between my knees to avoid the pain.
 (I no longer take any pain medication).